42BV/quality-workshop-unittest/README.md

 ## Bug 3

 - Ok, you fixed the 4 failing tests, great!
 But now some success test are failing...
 Fix the last bug in the code!
-  - Hint: one- or zero based, that's the question...
+  - Hint: where to start counting?